SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

 ## Adding Staticman to our project

 We now need to add staticman to our project.
-First we will create a `staticman.yml` file that defines its configuration as follow.
+First, we will create a `staticman.yml` file that defines its configuration as follow.

 ```yaml
 # staticman.yml